 IBM Dividend Safety, Payout, Growth & Much More

 The IBM stock dividend is substantial.
 However, IBM stock has been a poor performer in my dividend investment portfolio.
 Fortunately, IBM is one of my smaller holdings.

 And I have considered selling on a number of occasions.
 But IBM’s dividend yield is high and attractive.
 So, I haven’t pulled the trigger.

 IBM Stock Dividend Review

-So, before I take any action, let’s work through an IBM stock analysis and IBM dividend review are in order for today.
+So, an IBM stock analysis and IBM dividend review are in order for today.
 Maybe you have the same questions that I have?

 Such as, is IBM a good dividend stock?
 Is the IBM dividend safe?